Your RSA-2048 keys break in 2030. Find every one of them before attackers do.

 Frequently Asked Questions

-@acastellon/auth is an authentication control system for microservices.
-Versions prior to 2.3.0 appear to allow an unauthenticated authentication bypass in validateToken() through spoofable auth-user and Host request headers.
+@acastellon/auth v2.2.0 appears to allow an unauthenticated authentication bypass in validateToken() through spoofable auth-user and Host request headers.
 The validateToken middleware contains a service-to-service bypass for auth-user: service-brother when req.get('host').startsWith(getHostName()).
 Both values involved in the check can be influenced by an unauthenticated HTTP client: auth-user is a request header, and Host is also client-controlled.
-As a result, a remote unauthenticated attacker can send a request with craf
+As a result, a remote unauthenticated attacker can send a request with crafted headers and bypass token validation before the normal legacy/JWT/O

 O3 Security · Impact-Aware SCA